aws-observability/terraform-aws-observability-accelerator/docs/eks/istio.md

 ### 1. Deploy the Bookinfo Application

-1. Go to the [Istio release](https://github.com/istio/istio/releases) to download the installation file for your OS and version of Istio.
-Install and configure the istioctl client for your environment.
-2. Ensure you have downloaded and installed [kubectl](https://kubernetes.io/docs/tasks/tools/) for your OS.
-Make sure the version matches the version of your EKS cluster.
-3. Using the AWS CLI, configure kubectl so you can connect to your EKS cluster.
+1. Using the AWS CLI, configure kubectl so you can connect to your EKS cluster.
 Update for your region and EKS cluster name
 ```sh
 aws eks update-kubeconfig --region us-east-1 --name eks-blueprint
 ```
-4. Label the default namespace for automatic Istio sidecar injection
+2. Label the default namespace for automatic Istio sidecar injection
 ```sh
 kubectl label namespace default istio-injection=enabled
 ```
-5. Navigate to the Istio folder location
+3. Navigate to the Istio folder location
-6. Deploy the Bookinfo sample application
+4. Deploy the Bookinfo sample application
 ```sh
 kubectl apply -f samples/bookinfo/platform/kube/bookinfo.yaml
 ```
-7. Connect the Bookinfo application with the Istio gateway
+5. Connect the Bookinfo application with the Istio gateway
 ```sh
 kubectl apply -f samples/bookinfo/networking/bookinfo-gateway.yaml
 ```
-8. Validate that there are no issues with the Istio configuration
+6. Validate that there are no issues with the Istio configuration
 ```sh
 istioctl analyze
 ```
-9. Get the DNS name of the load balancer for the Istio gateway
+7. Get the DNS name of the load balancer for the Istio gateway
 ```sh
 GATEWAY_URL=$(kubectl get svc istio-ingressgateway -n istio-system -o=jsonpath='{.status.loadBalancer.ingress[0].hostname}')
 ```